apereo/cas/docs/cas-server-documentation/installation/OAuth-OpenId-Authentication.md

 | `serviceId`                       | The pattern that authorizes the redirect URI(s), or same as `clientId` in case `redirect_uri` is not required by the grant type.

 <div class="alert alert-info"><strong>Keep What You Need!</strong><p>You are encouraged to only keep and maintain properties and settings needed for a
 particular integration.
-It is UNNECESSARY to grab a copy of all service fields and try to configure them yet again based on their default.
+It is <strong>UNNECESSARY</strong> to grab a copy of all service fields and try to configure them yet again based on their default.
 While you may wish to keep a copy as a reference, this strategy would ultimately lead to poor upgrades increasing chances of breaking changes and a messy deployment at that.</p></div>

 Service definitions are typically managed by the [service management](Service-Management.html) facility.